markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 **23. Understand the workflow**

-Before you start making changes to the workflow, it is a good idea to understand the process first.
+Before you start making changes to the workflow, it is a good idea to understand the overall process first.
 The example.Rmd script contains instruction for the five-step workflow.

 **a.** It begins with fetching some RNA-seq data from a website called Digital Expression Explorer 2